caribeancube/Digital-CV/README.md

 #### SEPTEMBER  2006 - JUNE 2022
 [Cornell NanoScale Facility](https://www.cnf.cornell.edu/), Ithaca NY
 - *Photolithography Process Engineer / Research Support Specialist II*
-	- I manage overall process control, training,  and maintenance for over 24 individual machines.
-I have purchased, installed, developed processes and the associated documentation, created training manuals, webpages, and training videos, maintained, re-engineered, and decommissioned Semiconductor Capital Equipment.
-I also support CNF resident and non-resident user projects in my areas of expertise.
+	- I managed overall process control, training, and maintenance for over 24 individual machines.
+Some of my responsibilities included purchasing, installing, develop processes, training manuals, training videos, and web pages.
+At times I had to re-engineer critical parts and decommission some of this capital equipment.
+I also technical support for CNF resident and non-resident user projects in my areas of expertise.
 	- Annually I have prevented hundreds of hours of machine downtime and saved over $100K in costs by designing and manufacturing parts from a wide range of materials.
 I have implemented novel ideas as hardware and software additions to improve the overall usage and performance of equipment.
 	- My inquisitive mind keeps me on top of new technology, and I have developed an exceptionally strong ability to quickly teach myself how to optimize machines and processes.
 	- My work done to show CNF’s capabilities on through [the Nano-Size McGraw Clock Tower](https://www.cnf.cornell.edu/highlights/tools/nanoscribe/clocktower) has been featured in a handful of news outlets.